How Can I Be Happy When…?

-The world seems to be crashing down around you.
+How can you be happy when the world seems to be crashing down around you.
+The COVID-19 pandemic is a daily source of panic for you and your family.
+So far you’ve been okay but you’re afraid every time you go out, even with a mask and keeping your distance.
 You bought a house before your old one sold and now you’re stuck with making two mortgage payments.
-Gas is so expensive it’s taking most of you grocery money just to get to work and back.
+Gas is so expensive it’s taking most of your grocery money just to get to work and back.
 It seems that everywhere you go people are talking gloom and doom and the news is full, as usual, of murder and mayhem.
-Times are just tough all over – how can I be happy in the middle of all this?
+Times are just tough all over.
+You ask yourself, “How can I be happy in the middle of all this?”

 According to Dan Baker, author of What Happy People Know, there are six tools for happiness and, I can guarantee you, that if you use them regularly, they will work: